Greater Mumbai Police: Mumbai police in popular culture

 Most of these films are based on the operational groups most commonly known as Encounter Squads.
 Officers like Pradeep Sharma, Vijay Salaskar, Praful Bhosale, Ravindra Angre etc. have previously headed these squads.
 Junior officers Hemant Desai, Ashok Khot, Sachin Waze, Daya Nayak, Uttam Bhosale etc. assisted them.

 The popular television show CID starring Shivaji Satam, Dayanand Shetty, Aditya Srivastava, Dinesh Phadnis and produced by B. P. Singh, which aired on Sony Channel, has been based on the Criminal Investigation Department of Mumbai Police.
 The show was aired from 21 January 1998(pilot episode aired on 29 April 1997), until it concluded on 27 October 2018, and the show has consistently had top ratings.
 CID also had been featured in the Guinness World Records for having an episode of 111 minutes shot in October 2004 without a single cut.
-The second season of the show featuring the same cast(except Phadnis), returned to be telecasted starting from 21 December 2024.
+The second season of the show featuring the same cast(except Phadnis), returned to be telecasted starting from 21 December 2024, concluding on 14 December 2025.